akgillespie8/gillespielabsite/_pages/research.md

-**Josephson STM.** Josephson STM has the ability to gain insight into spatial variations of the order parameter, or superfluid density.
+**Theta sequences** Josephson STM has the ability to gain insight into spatial variations of the order parameter, or superfluid density.
 We have managed to, for the first time, use JSTM with atomic resolution on a quantum material.
 We have used atomic-resolution Josephson scanning tunneling microscopy to reveal a strongly inhomogeneous superfluid in the iron-based superconductor FeTe0.55Se0.45.
 The results and their implications are published in Nature.

 We also detected and investigated a quite particular YSR state in the same material.